systematically-design/tokenScript-Documentation/src/docs/01-getting-started/01-introduction.md

 cardPadding = $baseSpacing
 ```

-## Systematically Platform

-Systematically consists of two main components:

-### 1. Systematically (Visual Editor)

-A web-based visual editor that makes creating tokens intuitive:
-- **Monaco-powered code editor** - The same editor used in VS Code
-- **Live preview** - See your tokens compile in real-time
-- **Visualizations** - Interactive displays of your scales
-- **Cloud sync** - Automatic saving and cross-device access
-- **Multi-page workspace** - Organize tokens into sets or groups

-**Best for**: Designers, visual learners, quick prototyping

-### 2. TokenScript DSL (Language)

-A simple, human-readable language for defining tokens:
+## What is Systematically?

+Systematically is an app where you write TokenScript DSL code to generate design tokens.
+TokenScript DSL is a simple, human-readable language with:

 - **Indentation-based syntax** - Clean and readable
 - **Powerful scales** - Generate sequences automatically
 - **References** - Create relationships between tokens
 - **Mathematical expressions** - Calculate derived values

-**Best for**: Developers, version control, programmatic generation
+When you write TokenScript DSL in Systematically, you get:

+- **Monaco-powered code editor** - The same editor used in VS Code, with syntax highlighting and autocomplete
+- **Live preview** - See your tokens compile in real-time as you type
+- **Visualizations** - Interactive displays of your scales and tokens
+- **Cloud sync** - Automatic saving and cross-device access
+- **Multi-page workspace** - Organize tokens into sets or groups

 ## Why Use Systematically?